-- a.
-Health insurance premiums, deductibles and co-insurance charges - b.
+a.
+Health insurance premiums, deductibles and co-insurance charges iii.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.